-The Partnership is seeking additional compensation from NZTA and PCC for the "land take" under the provision of the Public Works Act 1981.
+The Partnership is seeking a cost claim for compensation from NZTA and PCC for the legal costs incurred from the "land take" under the provision of the Public Works Act 1981.

-The Partnership has not recorded a receivable for any further compensation, as the amount is currently unknown and is dependent upon future events.
+The Partnership has not recorded a receivable for any legal cost compensation, as the amount is currently unknown and is dependent upon future events.

-The accounting treatment of the additional compensation from NZTA and PCC requires significant judgement by the Partnership.
+The accounting treatment of the additional compensation requires significant judgement by the Partners.